Last updated on March 15, 2026

 The Eldrazi

 Eldrazi are some of the most powerful creatures in all of Magic.
 They’re big, they annihilate, and they do incredible things that aren’t easy to come by like controlling players during their turn or exiling lands.
-Since this deck is colorless and the commander himself is an Eldrazi, you’ll have a number of Eldrazi creatures and spells to play with, making it a large subtheme of the deck.
+Since this deck is colorless and the commander itself is an Eldrazi, you’ll have a number of Eldrazi creatures and spells to play with, making it a large subtheme of the deck.

 Thought-Knot Seer